cwchentw/lightweight-cms/content/write-posts.md

 In addition, all fields in a front matter are exposed in `$post[LIGHTWEIGHT_CMS_POST_METADATA]`.

-A front matter in an AsciiDoc post is supported in this way:
+A front matter in an AsciiDoc post is supported in this way, not by its native front matter format:

 ```asciidoc
 ---